rslkvk/rslkvk.github.io/_posts/2020-10-08-apache-camel-knowledge-part1.md

 }
 ```

 > P.S.
-That's just some Code Snippets.
+The code above are just some code snippets.
 You can't compile & run it.